hatemhosny/racing-bars/website/docs/documentation/options.md

 ### overlays

-Shows/hides semi-transparent overlays that cover the chart and show buttons that control it.
+Shows/hides semi-transparent overlays that cover the chart with buttons that control it.
 There are 2 overlays: play (at the beginning) and repeat (at the end).

 The value `"all"` shows both overlays.